| Title: | Genetic Algorithm and Particle Swarm Optimization |

 elite.n |

-number of the elite children i.e. those which have the highest function value and will be preserved for the next population. |
+number of elite children, i.e., those that have the highest function value and will be preserved for the next population. |

 elite.duplicates |